 Land Use and Development Patterns

 The Town of Waitsfield is a small, rural, residential, and tourism-based community located in the southwestern portion of Washington County.
-It is bordered by Moretown and Duxbury to the north, by Fayston to the west, by Warren to the south and Northfield to the east.
+It is bordered by Moretown and Duxbury to the north, by Fayston to the west, by Warren to the south, and Northfield to the east.